L-Cafe/L-Cafe.github.io/_posts/2019-02-10-five-phases-hacking.markdown

 ## Gaining access

-Once the ethical hacker understands all the weaknesses and entry points in a network, they can launch an attack in order to obtain a privileged access into the system, for whatever purpose they need.
+Once the ethical hacker understands all the weaknesses and entry points in a network, they can launch an attack in order to obtain privileged access into the system, for whatever purpose they need.
 They might want to use the first attack to pivot to a different server, or they might want to get root access to an HTTP server running inside the company's LAN, or just dump databases from an unprotected PostgreSQL server.